lupyuen/lupyuen.github.io/src/usb2.md

 Which says that PinePhone uses the [__Generic Platform EHCI Driver__](https://github.com/torvalds/linux/blob/master/drivers/usb/host/ehci-platform.c#L488).

-(There's another EHCI Port at `0x01C1` `A000`.
-Is this for Port USB0 or Port USB1?
-We need Port USB1 for the LTE Modem)
+_There's another EHCI Port at `0x01C1` `A000`?_

+Yeah apparently...
+But is this for Port USB0 or Port USB1?

+We need __Port USB1__ for the LTE Modem.
+We'll verify this when we test our USB Driver and enumerate the USB Devices.

 _How will we build the EHCI Driver for PinePhone?_